patternnoster/enranged/doc/index.md

 | [**cosplice**](#cosplice) | moves the elements in the corange (lt, rt] of the source range after the specified position in the destination range |

 # Limits

+A range is a half-open interval [begin, end) defined by an iterator to its first element and a sentinel.
+This library allows to define and manipulate intervals of other kinds as well (most importantly, half-closed intervals (before_begin, last] that we call [coranges](#corange)) which is especially useful when working with ranges that are not bidirectional (or common).

 ## Members
 ### Concepts